Home » Trigger Point Pain Patterns » Lower Extremity Pain » Hip Pain » Side of Hip Pain after Childbirth or Cycling

 How People Describe This Pain Pattern

 Patients trace their fingers up and down the side of their hip and complain of constant pain.
-In addition, they might have some have nervy” pain on the inside of their thigh or the “bone that they sit on.”
+In addition, they might have some nervy” pain on the inside of their thigh or the “bone that they sit on.”
 The sensation at the “sits” bone tends to be more painful than “nervy.”
+This is often after pregnancy.

-When this is from childbirth, it tends to be on both sides, but not always.
+When this is after pregnancy, from giving birth, it tends to be on both sides, but not always.
 When this is from cycling or other exercises, it tends to be only on one side.

-Some have sought relief through physical therapy.
+Some have sought relief from hip pain through physical therapy.
 Some have been told to “wait it out,” it’s just part of recovering from pregnancy.
 You can get relief from it through self-care activities or bodywork.

 How You Activate and Intensify This Pain Pattern

-This doesn’t just happen with childbirth or cycling.
+This doesn’t just happen after pregnancy or cycling.
 It also occurs in people that have pelvic trauma from a fall or accident.
 I’ve had some cyclists with this problem as well.
 They usually have had their prostate checked to see if that is the culprit.

 Jerky pelvic movements, like hopping across boulders, walking on sand dunes, or amusement park rides can also aggravate this.